SumitsHub/learn-nest/README.md

 Step 2.
 Create a class that describes the different properties that the request body should have - Data Transfer Object[DTO] Step 3.
 Add validation rules to the class
 Step 4.
 Apply that class to the request handler

+### Services and Repository
+- Service - A class containing business logic
+- Repository - A class containing storage-related logic
+- Usually both will contain methods with same name